acidduckling/smart-brain-api/README.md

 }
 ```

+## Debugging in VS Code
+**Docker - Node:Nodemon** configuration has been added to launch.json file to enable attaching to the Nodemon server in the Docker container for the **smart-brain-api** project.

 ## Updating .env file

 When adding new variables ot the .env file, ensure it does not contain any sensitive data and then run the following to track new changes: